stefanhendriks/Dune-II---The-Maker/README.md

 - receive reinforcements from time to time
 - mine spice with a harvester
 - get my units transported much faster by a carry-all
+- scroll by holding mouse key and move from that position

 Controls